spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/content-management/file-details-content-navigation.csv.md

 title: File details- content_navigation.csv
 description: Description of the import file of the navigation content item.
 originalLink: https://documentation.spryker.com/v5/docs/file-details-content-navigationcsv
+originalArticleId: 12bda020-509e-4e0a-ba28-4094d1540909
 redirect_from:
   - /v5/docs/file-details-content-navigationcsv
   - /v5/docs/en/file-details-content-navigationcsv
 ---

-This article contains content of the content_navigation.csv file to configure [Content Navigation](https://documentation.spryker.com/docs/en/content-items-feature-overview#content-item) information on your Spryker Demo Shop.
+This article contains content of the content_navigation.csv file to configure [Content Navigation](/docs/scos/dev/features/202005.0/cms/content-items/content-items-feature-overview.html#content-item) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: